szenasimartin/scramble/README.md

 Let's create something similar that can scramble the words in sentences so that they remain legible.

-To simplify the problem of scrambling it would not use random order, but just reverse the inner letters of the word, while keeping the first and last ones in place
+To simplify the problem of scrambling it would not use random order, but just reverse the inner letters of the word, while keeping the first and last ones in place.

 ## Examples

 ```
 t hin g -> t nih g
 w hol e -> w loh e
 i mportan t -> i natropm t
 p roble m -> p elbor m
 ```

 ## How

-Implementation can be done in both Java, C++ and Python.
+Implementation can be done in either Java, C++ or Python.
 It is important to provide unit tests that prove the working solution.

-More about unit test: http://en.wikipedia.org/wiki/Unit_testing
+More about unit tests: http://en.wikipedia.org/wiki/Unit_testing

 You can choose any kind of framework that suits you the best.
-Please, provide the necessary build script that compiles your solution and runs the tests with one command.
+Please provide the necessary build script that compiles your solution and runs the tests with one command.
+(Makefile, a simple bash script, or whatever you know.
+The point is to be able to compile and run tests with a single command.)

 The problem itself is not difficult.
-With this excercise we want to emphasise the whole development cycle for a micro project.
+In this exercise, the emphasis is on showing the whole development cycle for a micro project.
 This means having tests, having a build system, and writing clean and readable code.